truenas/documentation/content/SCALE/SCALETutorials/TopToolbar/SettingUpSystemEmail.md

 ## Setting up the Email Alert Service

-The final step to setting up system email and have alerts sent to that system email is to configure the email alert.
-This step will allow you to select the level of severity that will trigger an email to be sent to the email address set in the Email Alert Service.
+{{< hint info >}}
+The system/root account will be sent a system health email every night/morning, if that has been set up.
+{{< /hint >}}

+You can add/configuire the Email Alert Service to send timely email warnings, when the system hits a specific state (listed in Alert Settings), to the email specified in the alert service.

 From the **Alerts** panel, select the <span class="material-icons">settings</span> icon and then **Alert Services**.